1) Light control

-Roller and Venetian blinds are very low maintenance, needing just a quick wipe with damp cloth.
-If you have a Roman blind as well, choose a fabric that can be machine washed easily.
+Roller and Venetian blinds are very low maintenance, needing just a quick wipe with a damp cloth.
+If you have a Roman blind as well, choose a fabric that can be machine-washed easily.

 Blinds are really versatile, they go with most décor styles and colour palettes and as we’ve already mentioned, blinds can be layered as part of a window treatment solution.

-Choose fabrics before paint – paint colours are infinite as they can be customised so it’s much easier to match a paint to a fabric than vice versa.
+Choose fabrics before paint – paint colours are infinite as they can be customised so it’s much easier to match paint to fabric than vice versa.